MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 * Extracted SFINAE to default template arguments, which reduces clutter compared to return types and function argument types.
 * Debug checks in \<random\> now use the Standard Library's usual machinery, instead of the internal function _Rng_abort() which called fputs() to stderr.
 This function's implementation is being retained for binary compatibility, but has been removed in the next binary-incompatible version of the Standard Library.

+### Visual Studio 2017 version 15.5
+Several Standard Library features have been added, deprecated or removed in accordance with the C++17 standard.
+For more information see [C++ conformance improvements in Visual Studio](cpp-conformance-improvements-2017.md#improvements_155).

+#### New experimental features
+* Experimental support for the following parallel algorithms:
+  * all_of
+  * any_of
+  * for_each
+  * for_each_n
+  * none_of
+  * reduce
+  * replace
+  * replace_if
+  * sort
+* The signatures for the following parallel algorithms are added but not parallelized at this time; profiling showed no benefit in parallelizing algorithms that only move or permute elements:
+  * copy
+  * copy_n
+  * fill
+  * fill_n
+  * move
+  * reverse
+  * reverse_copy
+  * rotate
+  * rotate_copy
+  * swap_ranges

+#### Performance fixes and improvements
+* basic_string\<char16_t> now engages memcmp/memcpy/etc. optimizations that basic_string\<wchar_t> engages.
+* An optimizer limitation which prevented function pointers from being inlined exposed by our "avoid copying functions" work in Visual Studio 2015 Update 3 has been worked around, restoring performance of lower_bound(iter, iter, function pointer).
+* The overhead of iterator debugging's order verification of inputs to includes, set_difference, set_symmetric_difference, and set_union was reduced by unwrapping iterators before checking order.
+* std::inplace_merge now skips over elements that are already in position.
+* Constructing std::random_device no longer constructs and then destroys a std::string.
+* std::equal and std::partition had a jump-threading optimization pass which saves an iterator comparison.
+* When std::reverse is passed pointers to trivially copyable T, it will now dispatch to a handwritten vectorized implementation.
+* std::fill, std::equal, and std::lexicographical_compare were taught how to dispatch to memset / memcmp for std::byte and gsl::byte (and other char-ish enums and enum classes).
+Note that std::copy dispatches using is_trivially_copyable and thus didn't need any changes.
+* The STL no longer contains empty-braces destructors whose only behavior was to make types non-trivially-destructible.

+#### Correctness fixes
+* std::partition now calls the predicate N times instead of N + 1 times, as the standard requires.
+* Attempts to avoid magic statics in 15.3 have been repaired in 15.5.
+* std::atomic\<T> no longer requires T to be default constructible.
+* Heap algorithms that take logarithmic time no longer do a linear time assertion that the input is in fact a heap when iterator debugging is enabled.
+* __declspec(allocator) is now guarded for C1XX only, to prevent warnings from Clang which doesn't understand this declspec.
+* basic_string::npos is now available as a compile time constant.
+* std::allocator now properly handles allocation of over-aligned types - types whose alignment is greater than max_align_t – in C++17 mode (unless disabled by /Zc:alignedNew-).
+For example, vectors of objects with 16 or 32-byte alignment will now be properly aligned for SSE / AVX instructions.

+## Other Libraries

 ### Open source library support
 Vcpkg is an open-source command line tool that greatly simplifies the process of acquiring and building open source C++ static libs and DLLS in Visual Studio.
 For more information, see [vcpkg: A package manager for C++](vcpkg.md).

+**Visual Studio 2017 version 15.5**

 ### CPPRest SDK 2.9.0
 The CPPRestSDK, a cross-platform web API for C++, has been updated to version 2.9.0.
 For more information, see [CppRestSDK 2.9.0 is available on GitHub](https://blogs.msdn.microsoft.com/vcblog/2016/10/21/cpprestsdk-2-9-0-is-available-on-github/).